 If you are up to something that is really out of the proverbial metal box, then this EP is for you.
 And you are in for a treat.
 But have a care.
 It is sturdy fare, nothing for the lighthearted – as the theme already suggests.

 A sample for your listening pleasure?

-You can find this video and many more also on the RockmusicRaider YouTube Channel.
-Go ahead, have a listen and hit SUBSCRIBE.
+Ed’s note: You can find this video and many more also on the RockmusicRaider YouTube Channel.
+Go ahead, check it out, and hit SUBSCRIBE.

 Label: Self-Released | Web: Official Site